 I had nothing.
 I couldn't pin a badge on or draw a logo on a copy book to subtly signal my love for the dominant seventh flat five.

 At that stage my only option was to stand up in class and confess to it in some sort of soviet show trial.

 Years later I eventually found the only other person in town who liked jazz.

-I made a pin badge of Miles Davis' On the Corner cover cut out from a review in The Wire magazine.
+I made some merch, a pin badge of Miles Davis' On the Corner cover cut out from a review in The Wire magazine.

 I wore it into into a pub in town one night.

-Iggy Beattie came up and offered me £1 for it.
+Iggy Beattie, prog rock aficionado, came up and offered me £1 for it.
+He too had a secret love for the jazz.
 I gave it to him.